observatorycontrolsystem/observatorycontrolsystem.github.io/deployment/configdb_setup.md

 # Configuration Database Initial Setup

-When you start up a Configuration Database for the first time, you will need to log in to its admin interface and fill in the initial representation of your observatory.
+When you start up a Configuration Database for the first time, you will need fill in the initial representation of your observatory.
+This can either be done by logging into the Admin interface and filling in data structures in order, or by submitting the data in order through the REST API.

+## Using the Admin Interface
 Below we will walk through creating a single site, enclosure, and telescope with a single instrument on it, showing the order in which you should create these objects.
 From there, you should know how to add additional telescopes or instruments as well.
 All steps are accomplished by clicking on the corresponding model in the `/admin/` endpoint and clicking the "Add a *" button in the upper right corner of that model's page.

 1. Add a Site: Bolded fields cannot be left blank, but the most important fields to fill in are the 3-character **code**, and the **latitude** and **longitude** in decimal degrees.
 The **code** can be any 3 letters, and each site should have a unique code.
 It might be convenient to use the 3-character code of the airport nearest the site, as long as two different sites would not have the same code.
 The **elevation**, **Timezone**/**Tz** and **restart** fields are not used by other OCS applications, so they are just there if you need them in your setup.